johnrcd/eleventy-docs-template/content/tutorials/markdown.md

 title: Markdown Reference
 ---

-Markdown is the markup language that this template uses to create content with.

-Because Markdown is so simple, many Markdown processors extend the language by adding additional features.
-It is very rare to only ever use the [base syntax of Markdown](https://daringfireball.net/projects/markdown/syntax).
-This document serves as a reference onto the features that this website supports.
+Markdown is how content is written for this template.
+This document serves as a reference on the features supported by the Markdown processor.

 It is recommended to view this page from the website, as it both shows the lines of code and what they output.

-NOTE: If you're planning on updating the Markdown processor, either delete this page or update it.

 ## Headings

 This is what headings look like:

-# Heading 1 (h1)
+# Heading 1

 ## Heading 2

 ### Heading 3

 ```
-# Heading 1 (h1)
+# Heading 1

 ## Heading 2

 ### Heading 3
 ```

-All headings are clickable, to help make it easier to link to sections on a page.
+All Markdown headings are clickable, to help make it easier to link to sections on a page.

 > [!IMPORTANT]
-> An `<h1>` tag is automatically created for every page.
-Because of that, a Heading 1 should not be used.
+> An `<h1>` tag is automatically created for every page, and should not be used.
+It is only used on this page for demonstratative purposes.

 ## Text